All articles

 Allow: /

-You'll also need to either disable Cloudflare's "Block AI bots" toggle or replace it with a custom WAF rule that only blocks the training bots, not the search and inference ones.
-The Cloudflare toggle is a blunt instrument, and on most plans it does not let you allow OAI-SearchBot while blocking GPTBot.
+You'll also need to either disable Cloudflare's "Block AI bots" toggle or swap it for a custom WAF rule that blocks only the training bots, not the search and inference ones.
+The toggle is a blunt instrument.
+On most plans it won't let you allow OAI-SearchBot while blocking GPTBot, which is the whole game.
+If you'd rather get this right once and move on, our AI search visibility service handles the WAF rules and the content side together, because fixing one without the other tends to waste both.

 What about Common Crawl

-A quick note, because this comes up a lot.
-Common Crawl is a non-profit that has been crawling the web since 2007 and has built a corpus of over 300 billion pages cited in more than 10,000 research papers.
-Its crawler is called CCBot.
-Most foundation models, including older versions of GPT and Claude, were partly trained on Common Crawl data.
+This one comes up on nearly every audit call, so a quick note.
+Common Crawl is a non-profit that has crawled the web since 2007 and built an open corpus of over 300 billion pages, cited in more than 10,000 research papers.
+Its crawler is CCBot, and most foundation models, including older GPT and Claude versions, were partly trained on it.

-Cloudflare's default block also blocks CCBot on most configurations.
-If you want to stop your content being scraped into open research datasets, that's fine.
-If you don't care about training data but do care about being a recognised entity in future model knowledge, you might want to allow CCBot.
-There is no clean answer here, only trade-offs.
+Cloudflare's default block usually catches CCBot too.
+If you want to keep your content out of open research datasets, fine, leave it blocked.
+If you don't mind training use but you do care about being a recognised entity in future model knowledge, you might allow it.
+There's no clean answer, only a trade-off you should make on purpose rather than by default.

-If I were auditing a single site right now, my checklist would be:
+If we were auditing a single site right now, the order would be:

-1. Visit your robots.txt and check for AI bot Disallow rules you didn't write
+1. Read robots.txt and flag any AI bot Disallow rules you didn't write

-3. Run curl tests with the major AI bot user agents
+3. Run curl tests with each major AI bot user agent and note the status codes

-5. Review server logs for AI bot 403 responses over the last 30 days
+5. Review server logs for AI bot 403s over the last 30 days

-6. Decide intentionally which bots to allow, which to block, and which to charge if you're testing pay-per-crawl
+6. Decide intentionally which bots to allow, block, or charge if you're testing pay per crawl

-This is not a one-time job.
-Cloudflare's managed rules update automatically, new bots appear monthly, and AI companies rename their crawlers more often than you'd think.
-Put it on the quarterly technical SEO calendar.
+This is not a one-and-done job.
+Cloudflare's managed rules update themselves, new bots appear most months, and AI companies rename crawlers more often than anyone would like.
+Put it on the quarterly technical SEO calendar alongside the rest of your technical SEO work, because a config that was correct in January can quietly break by April.

-The honest truth is that AI search visibility is not yet stable enough to optimise like classic SEO.
-Citation patterns shift week to week.
-But the one thing you can absolutely control is whether the bots can reach your pages at all.
+We'll be straight with you about the bigger picture.
+AI search visibility isn't stable enough yet to optimise the way you'd optimise classic rankings.
+Citation patterns shift week to week and anyone promising a fixed playbook is guessing.
+But the one thing you can fully control is whether the bots can reach your pages at all.
 If they can't, nothing else you do matters.
-Get the door open first, then worry about the content.
+Get the door open first, worry about the content second.

-If you want a second pair of eyes on your AI visibility, my team at SEO Engico runs this audit as part of our standard technical engagement.
-Either way, run the seven steps above.
-The fix usually takes thirty minutes.
-The cost of leaving it broken is six months of being invisible to a third of all search activity.
+If you want a second pair of eyes, our team runs this exact audit as part of every technical engagement, and we're happy to just tell you what we find.
+Get in touch and we'll run the seven steps on your domain.
+Either way, please run them yourself.
+The fix usually takes half an hour.
+The cost of leaving it broken is six months of being invisible to a fast-growing slice of how people now search.